aswinaus/ML/README.md

 •	neg * (cos - margin).clamp(min=0):
 o	Document 1 and Label 2: 0.9 * (0.2 - 0.2) = 0
 o	Document 2 and Label 1: 0.9 * (0.1 - 0.2) = 0

 The contrastive loss would be the sum of these terms: 0.01 + 0.02 + 0 + 0 = 0.03.

 The model would be encouraged to produce embeddings that are closer together for similar inputs (e.g., Document 1 and Label 1) and farther apart for dissimilar inputs (e.g., Document 1 and Label 2).

-Trials running in parallel :
+Following the above training with Trials running in parallel :

 <img width="789" height="257" alt="image" src="https://github.com/user-attachments/assets/98b897f1-cd3e-46ae-887f-20a141f14f52" />